d4rkl04f/VisionWorkshop/1.getting.started/readme.md

 The Stream API allows us to get video from the camera as a stream, but then we need some place to put it.
 That is where the video element comes into play.
 The first step then is to get a reference to that video element.

 Once we have that video element, we can invoke the Stream API.
 This is a promise-based API, returning the camera video feed as a stream object.
-We can then set that stream as the source for the video element, and start playing.
+We can then set that stream as the source for the video element, and start playing the content.

 ## Canvas and Context

 The "canvas" element is generally more well-known for the ability to draw inside a document.
 It is core to amazing charts, 3D content, and more.
 That drawing capability will come in handy in capturing snapshots from the video stream.
 We will want to access the canvas element from various places in our code, so get a reference to it at a scope where it will be visible across functions.

 	  this.video = document.querySelector( 'video' );
   	this.canvas = document.querySelector( 'canvas' );
 	  this.context = this.canvas.getContext( '2d' );

 The context object is really what makes canvas work - it is where all the drawing APIs are defined.
 There are both "2D" and "3D" contexts that can be used with the canvas context today.
 We are interested in the "2d" context.
 We will come back to this in a moment, but for now, back to that snippet of code that allowed us to place the camera stream into the video element.